British Rail Class 31: FM Rail

 In 1998, Fragonset Railways purchased four redundant Class 31 locomotives from EWS.
 The first of these, 31452, was quickly repaired and repainted in a new black livery with a red mid-body band.
 It was quickly followed by 31459 and 31468.
 Several more locomotives were also purchased, and in 1999, the first of two modified Class 31/6 locomotives re-entered traffic.

 The Class 31/6 31601 (ex 31186) & 31602 (ex 31191) subclass is essentially a modified Class 31/1 locomotive with through electric-train heating wiring.
 This enables a Class 31/4 and Class 31/6 to work in multiple and still heat the train, even if the no-heat Class 31/6 is attached to the carriages.

 In 1999, Fragonset won a short-term contract with Silverlink for two locomotives to work in top and tail mode with two Mk.
 1 carriages on the Marston Vale Line.
 This was to cover for the non-availability of Class 117 and Class 121 diesel multiple units.
 The trial was a success, and in 2000 it was repeated in the summer timetable.
 The locomotives were retained until displaced by more modern Class 150/1 units cascaded from Central Trains.

 By this time, the Fragonset Class 31 fleet had expanded considerably to include three Class 31/1s, three Class 31/4s and two Class 31/6 locomotives.
 Regular work at this time included use hauling Class 317 electric multiple units from West Anglia Great Northern's Hornsey depot to Bedford for use with Thameslink.
 As units were still maintained at Hornsey, this meant regular workings between the two depots to swap units when maintenance was due.
 31468 was broken up for spares, finally being scrapped 6 June 2018.

 Hanson and Hall

 Created in 2018, in 2022 Hanson and Hall had one of the three remaining operational Class 31s outside preservation.
 31106 was stored at Bury on the East Lancashire Railway in Rail Blue livery.

 Mainline Rail

 After the demise of FM Rail, several of its Class 31s passed to Mainline Rail, operated by RMS Locotec.
-As of November 2008, four 31/4s and one 31/6 are owned by RMS Locotec, which is a subsidiary of British American Railway Services.
+As of November 2008, four 31/4s and one 31/6 were owned by RMS Locotec, which is a subsidiary of British American Railway Services.